VITAMIN D: Benefits, Dosage, Deficiency, Warnings and Precautions

 Special Warnings and Precautions

+Pregnancy and breastfeeding: when used in the proper doses recommended by the doctor, vitamin D is safe during pregnancy and breastfeeding.
 Kidney disease: Vitamin D can increase calcium levels in the blood, and it can also enhance the risk of hardening of the arteries in individuals who suffer from severe kidney issues.
 When the kidneys can no longer maintain optimal levels of phosphorous and calcium in the blood, the result will be the development of a bone disease known as renal osteodystrophy.
 All patients who suffer from this illness must be carefully monitored in order to get their calcium levels checked periodically.
+The fact that consuming vitamin D can lead to high calcium levels in the blood can affect in a negative way people who are suffering from the following health conditions: [custom_list type="dot"]- Atherosclerosis

 - Sarcoidosis